 Soft & Chewy Pretzel Rolls that are as easy to make as they are to eat.
+Bake them fresh yourself for a fabulous way to serve burgers, sandwiches or with a meal as the dinner roll.

 This is a simple recipe for soft and chewy pretzel rolls that turns out much better than you anticipate and the rolls really do taste like big fat pretzels!I have a bread machine which I use to mix and knead my dough but you can do these by hand or with a mixer.
 I love my bread machine to do all of my buns and breads with, it just takes out some of the work.
 I have had a few bread machines over the years and I found them for under $10 at thrift stores.
 My latest one was a gift from my mom.
 I have had several as I used them so much that I wear them out.
 So if you want to get a bread machine you do not necessarily need to spend a lot of money.